arcus/education_modules/elements_of_maps/elements_of_maps.md

 After completion of this module, learners will be able to:

 - understand the latitude and longitude coordinate system
-- understand how raw geospatial data becomes points, lines, and polygons on a map
 - recognize the elements of maps
 - name types of maps that focus on particular elements.